MirkoAlo/ricky-morty-app/README.md

-# Ricky & Morty Api
+# Ricky & Morty app

+This is a experiment app based on GraphQL API.

 ## Run the project locally
 ### Requirements